dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T37: Powerful corporations can manipulate the market.
+### T37: Dominant corporations can suppress competition and manipulate markets.

 |Support|
 |---|